 Nebhet, the sister of Iset, also wears her name for her crown, ‘Lady of the House’.
 This is formed from the neb, a bowl or basket, placed upon the het symbol for ‘house’, a rectangular enclosure.
 The house, temple, shrine or abode thus rests on the foundations of the universe, expressed through the proportions of the phi ratio.
 It is then the ‘House of God’, the chakra, star or flower that is the abode for the indwelling Soul of the Eternal.

-The position of the 20th path of Virgo on the Tree of Life extends from the azure sphere of Jupiter to the golden blaze of Tiphereth.
-Jupiter is the natural sephira for both Isis and Ma’at, the law of love under will.
+The position of the twentieth path of Virgo on the Tree of Life extends from the azure sphere of Gedulah (Jupiter) to the golden blaze of Tiphereth (the Sun).
+Gedulah is the natural sephira for both Isis and Ma’at.
 In Tiphereth, the Magnificent Fountains flow forth to irrigate the radiant gardens of Eden.

-The 20th path of Virgo is called the Intelligence of Will.
-The yod, bindu, flame or seed-star that is the letter of the 20th path is, in the absolute sense, Hadit, the giver of Life, the animator of all things that live and move and have their being.
-Hadit is Mercury in the highest, or most simple, abstract form.
-Mercury is the planetary ruler of the astrological sign of Virgo, and Virgo is unique in the Zodiac in that Mercury rules her sign and is also exalted therein.
+The path is called the Intelligence of Will.
+The yod, bindu, flame or seed-star that is the letter of the twentieth path is, in the absolute sense, Atma or Hadit, the giver of Life, the animator of all things that live and move and have their being.
+Ther same principle may be seen as Mercury in the modality of the higher intellect.
+Mercury is the planetary ruler of the astrological sign.
+Virgo is unique in the Zodiac in that Mercury rules her sign and is also exalted therein.
 The Intelligence of Will is the stream of light or intelligence forming the innermost structures of mind or intellect in man.
 It is called thus “because it forms all patterns, and to know this Intelligence is to know the whole reality of the Primordial Wisdom.”
 The knowledge of the spiritual Will constitutes the full realisation of the cosmic purpose or meaning in all things.
-On this path arises the possibility of knowing and doing the True Will, as it is termed in the cults of Thelema.
+On this path arises the possibility of knowing and doing the True Will (Dharma).

 1. The ‘watery abyss’, Aukert, is the region of the unawakened dead.
 The same is also depicted as a lake of fire.
 Bika Reed has compared this with the alchemical symbolism of the bath or vessel that is heated by a furnace.
 “The flood of man’s despair has drowned him.
 The heat of his own rebellion has destroyed him.
 Fish feed on him in shallow water.”
 See Rebel in the Soul—a sacred text of ancient Egypt, Bika Reed, pp. 119 [Inner Traditions International, 1978].